sebastien-prudhomme/cowboysysop-website/content/post/minikluster-un-cluster-kubernetes-d-experimentation-partie-1/index.en.md

 rke-network-plugin-deploy-job-bkrnw       0/1       Completed   0          4m
 ```

-And now, our Kubernetes cluster is now operational, for the moment on a single virtual machine, and that will be all for this first part.
+Voila, our Kubernetes cluster is now operational, right now on a single virtual machine, and that will be all for this first part.

-If you have questions or comments, do not hesitate to leave me a comment.
+If you have questions or remarks, do not hesitate to leave me a comment.

 {{% info %}}
 This post was originally written in French and then translated into English with the help of [Google Translate](https://translate.google.com/).